clerk/clerk-docs/CONTRIBUTING.md

 Thanks for being willing to contribute to [Clerk's documentation](https://clerk.com/docs)!
 This document outlines how to effectively contribute updates and fixes to the documentation content located in this repository.

+## Written in MDX

+Clerk's documentation content is written in a variation of markdown called [MDX](https://mdxjs.com/).
+MDX allows us to embed React components in the content, unlocking rich, interactive documentation experiences.
+Clerk's documentation site also supports [GitHub Flavored Markdown](https://github.github.com/gfm/), adding support for things like tables and task lists.

 ## Project setup

 1. Fork and clone the repo